A Two-stage Transformer Framework for Temporal Localization of Distracted Driver Behaviors

 \section{Abstract}

-The identification of hazardous driving behaviors from in-cabin video streams is essential for enhancing road safety and supporting the detection of traffic violations and unsafe driver actions.
-However, current temporal action localization techniques often struggle to balance accuracy with computational efficiency.
-In this work, we develop and evaluate a temporal action localization framework tailored for driver monitoring scenarios, particularly suitable for periodic inspection settings such as transportation safety checkpoints or fleet management assessment systems.
-Our approach follows a two-stage pipeline that combines VideoMAE-based feature extraction with an Augmented Self-Mask Attention (AMA) detector, enhanced by a Spatial Pyramid Pooling-Fast (SPPF) module to capture multi-scale temporal features.
+Identifying hazardous driver behaviors from in-cabin video streams is vital for enhancing road safety and automating traffic violation detection.
+However, existing temporal action localization (TAL) techniques frequently struggle to balance localization accuracy with computational efficiency.
+In this work, we present a robust two-stage TAL framework tailored for driver monitoring scenarios, designed for post-trip fleet audits and periodic transportation safety inspections.
+The proposed pipeline pairs a VideoMAE-based feature extractor with an Augmented Self-Mask Attention (AMA) localization head, enhanced by a 1D Spatial Pyramid Pooling-Fast (SPPF) module to effectively capture multi-scale temporal context across heterogeneous action durations.

-Experimental results reveal a distinct trade-off between model capacity and efficiency.
-At the feature extraction stage, the ViT-Giant backbone delivers higher representations with 88.09\% Top-1 test accuracy, while the ViT-based variant proves to be a practical alternative, achieving 82.55\% accuracy with significantly lower computational fine-tuning costs (101.85 GFLOPs/segment compared to 1584.06 GFLOPs/segment for Giant).
-In the downstream localization task, the integration of SPPF consistently improves performance across all configurations.
-Notably, the ViT-Giant + SPPF model achieves a peak mAP of 92.67\%, while the lightweight ViT-based configuration maintains robust results.
+Our evaluation reveals a clear accuracy--efficiency trade-off across backbone scales.
+At the feature extraction stage, a massive ViT-Giant backbone yields powerful spatiotemporal representations, achieving $88.09\%$ Top-1 test accuracy.
+Conversely, a distilled ViT-Base variant serves as a highly efficient alternative, delivering a competitive $82.55\%$ accuracy while drastically reducing computational overhead ($101.85$ GFLOPs/segment vs. $1584.06$ GFLOPs/segment for Giant).
+For the downstream localization task, the integration of the SPPF neck consistently drives performance gains across all settings.
+Notably, the ViT-Giant + SPPF configuration achieves a peak mean Average Precision (mAP) of $92.67\%$, while the lightweight ViT-Base counterpart maintains strong, deployment-ready results.

 \keywords{Augmented Self-Mask Attention (AMA) \and Driver behavior detection \and Naturalistic driving \and Spatial Pyramid Pooling–Fast (SPPF) \and Temporal action localization \and Vision Transformers}